 That said, hiring managers sometimes have a bias against job seekers who are unemployed, so you will want to prepare to answer interview questions about your layoff.
 You do not want interviewers to see a layoff as a reflection of your ability to do the job well.
 This may be complicated by your own strong emotions about the experience.
 It is normal to be sad or angry after losing your job.

-Read on for insight on how to navigate this situation in an interview, as well as prep work you can do in advance to ensure that being laid off doesn't diminish your employability.
+Learn how to navigate this situation in an interview, and how to prepare in advance to ensure that being laid off doesn't diminish your employability.

 How to Explain a Layoff in a Job Interview

 Interviewers will often ask questions to determine the reasons for any time when you weren't employed.
 You will need to assure the interviewer that you were performing at a high level and that your discharge was not in any way a result of your productivity.

 Be prepared to explain any circumstances at your organization that necessitated your layoff.
 For example, a merger or acquisition might have caused a round of layoffs to eliminate staffers with duplicate responsibilities.
 Perhaps there was reorganization and all employees in your category were eliminated.
 Maybe your company was losing market share and needed to cut costs.